Selena Gomez Takes a Stand Against the Beauty Myth Trap

 While photographers got a few shots of the famous visitor, Gomez chronicled the sail with a video she shared with her 134 million Instagram followers.

-In the clip, which was edited to look vintage, Gomez and her friends looked carefree and jubilant as they enjoyed the sights.
+In the clip, which was edited to look vintage, Gomez and her friends look carefree and jubilant as they enjoy the sights.

 The video seemed to speak to a larger message the star wanted to impart on her fans about self care and societal norms.